koskev/jsonnet-language-server/README.md

 ### TODO
  * Original Bugs
     * Broken go to for dollar inside locals
-    * Go to definition does neither work with data in the cache nor after saving without a restart of the ls
  * Proper caching implementation
  * General cleanup after understanding more lsp stuff
  * Code actions?